Rudolf-Ernst Heiland

 Rudolf-Ernst Heiland (September 8, 1910 – May 6, 1965) was a German politician of the Social Democratic Party (SPD) and former member of the German Bundestag.
+In the public, he was known as Rudi Heiland.

 Life

 Heiland was a member of the Parliamentary Council in 1948/49.
-He was a member of the German Bundestag from its first election in 1949 until his death in 1965.
+He was a member of the German Bundestag from its first election in 1949 and from 1946 the mayor (Bürgermeister) of the town Marl, North Rhine-Westphalia after WWII until his death in 1965.